fanout/js-serve-grip/README.md

 will be recycled after each request.
 You are advised to construct a singleton instance of the middleware in a shared location and reference it from your API routes.

-#### Changes from `express-grip`

-If you have used `express-grip` in the past, you will notice that this library no longer requires the use of a pre-route and post-route middle.
-Consequently, you do not need to call `next()` for route handlers that complete their work.
-In fact, you should follow the standard practice of calling `res.end()` at the end of each of your route handlers.

 ### Configuration

 `connect-grip` exports a constructor function, `ConnectGrip`.
 This constructor takes a